Efficient Normalization of Linear Temporal Logic: A simple proof of the Normalization Theorem

 \begin{definition} Let $B$ be a basis and $(\prec) \in B \times B$ a well-founded order on $B$.
 We say that $(B, \prec)$ is a \emph{well-founded basis}.
 Given a basis formula $\psi \in B$, we let $\strict{\psi}$ denote the set $\{ \chi \in B \mid \chi \prec \psi \}$. \end{definition}

-Intuitively, $\strict{\psi}$ is a (well-founded) basis of $\psi$ and can be used to normalize it.
-The Contextual Equivalence Lemma adds to the assumptions (i) and (ii) on $\varphi$ similar assumptions (iii) and (iv) on the formulas $\psi \in B$.
+Intuitively, after applying weak contextual equivalence to $\varphi$ with basis $B$, we may need to apply it again to $\psi$.
+But with which basis?
+The answer is with the (well-founded) basis $\strict{\psi}$.
+Well-foundedness guarantees that this process terminates.
+The Contextual Equivalence Lemma also adds to the assumptions (i) and (ii) on $\varphi$ similar assumptions (iii) and (iv) on the formulas $\psi \in B$.